Science and technology in Israel: History

-Origin of Israeli high-tech industry
+Origins of Israeli high-tech industry

-Israel's high-tech industries are a spin-off of the rapid development of computer science and technology in the 1980s in such places as Silicon Valley and Massachusetts Route 128 in the US, which ushered in the current high-tech era.
+Israel's high-technology industries are a spin-off of the rapid development of computer science and technology in the 1980s in such places as Silicon Valley and Massachusetts Route 128 in the US, which ushered in the current high-tech era.
 Up until that point, Israel's economy had been essentially based on agriculture, mining and secondary sectors such as diamond polishing and manufacturing in textiles, fertilizers and plastics.

 The key factor which enabled high-tech industries based on information and communication technologies to take root and flourish in Israel was investment by the defense and aerospace industries, which spawned new technologies and know-how.
 Israel devoted 17.1% of its GDP to military expenditure in 1988.
 Even though this share had dropped to 5.8% of GDP by 2016, Israel military spending remains among the highest in the world.
 For the purposes of comparison, the United States devoted 5.7% of its GDP to military expenditure in 1988 and 3.3% in 2016.
-This heavy investment in defence and aerospace formed the basis for Israel's high-tech industries in medical devices, electronics, telecommunications, computer software and hardware.
+This heavy investment in defense and aerospace formed the basis for Israel's high-tech industries in medical devices, electronics, telecommunications, computer software and hardware.

 The massive Russian immigration of the 1990s reinforced this phenomenon, doubling the number of engineers and scientists in Israel overnight.
-Between 1989 and 2006, about 979 000 Russian Jews and their relatives migrated to Israel, which had a population of just 4.5 million in 1989.
+Between 1989 and 2006, about 979,000 Russian Jews and their relatives migrated to Israel, which had a population of just 4.5 million in 1989.
+These immigrants were extremely educated and quickly assimilated into Israeli society.
+More than 55% of them had a high level of education and one of the highest rates globally were engineers, architects, physicians, technicians, and other professionals.
+This huge immigration boosted the Israeli economy and high-tech sector significantly.

-The purchase of Mirabilis in 1998 was the first big exit of high tech in Israel and caused a rush of Israeli companies as part of the Dot-com bubble.
+The purchase of Mirabilis in 1998 marked the first big exit of high technology in Israel and caused a rush of Israeli companies as part of the Dot-com bubble.